Where are the Snowbirds?

 Affordability is essential when snowbirds plan their stay.
 They must consider how far their retirement dollars will last; some locations are costly.
 Things to consider are the cost of housing, food, and activities.
 Will they stay in a hotel, rented space, or their second home?
 Do they want to play golf, water sports, shop, or do other activities?
 What is the cost of eating at restaurants or buying groceries?

-Another thing to consider is your health needs.
+Another thing to consider is your health needs and insurance coverage.
 Can medication prescriptions be quickly filled, or do you have medical conditions?
+Research the healthcare system in a specific city or state.
 Snowbirds have much to think about when deciding on their winter destination.
-The website 55Places.com created a list of The 25 Most Affordable Places to Snowbird This Winter.

 International Snowbird Destinations

 According to Snowbirding Central, some international destinations are becoming popular with American and Canadian snowbirds.
-Many of these places offer affordable living spaces and plenty to see and do.
-Destinations are in North, South, and Central America, Spain, and the Caribbean..
-Pack your bags for a six-month stay in Mexico, Costa Rica, Ecuador, Dominican Republic.
+Many places offer affordable living spaces and plenty to see and do.
+Destinations are in North, South, and Central America, Spain, and the Caribbean.
+Pack your bags for a six-month stay in Mexico, Costa Rica, Ecuador, or the Dominican Republic.
+We will explore international destinations in our next post.

 Pros and Cons of Snowbirding